OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 Platform as a Service (PaaS) solutions and container orchestration tools like Kubernetes let developers operate containers at scale.
 Container orchestrators can scale individual components in software applications up and down depending on demand and load.
 This leads to cost savings as components only run for as long as they’re needed.
 Scaling also improves reliability as container orchestrators can allocate sufficient resources to high-demand parts of the application.

-Scaling and cost savings are big factors when deciding to migrate to containerization.
+Scaling and cost savings are important factors when deciding to migrate to containerization.
 Many cloud providers have a cost calculator for cloud resources that you can use if you want your department to make the switch to containers.

 ### Containers are portable: build once, run anywhere

 Because containers are portable, they can run anywhere on any infrastructure, such as in the cloud, on a VM, or bare metal.

-[The Open Container Initiative (OCI)](https://opencontainers.org/) designs open standards for containers, ensuring that any OCI compliant containers run the same way on any infrastructure.
+[The Open Container Initiative (OCI)](https://opencontainers.org/) designs open standards for containers, ensuring any OCI compliant containers run the same way on any infrastructure.

 To run applications, containers are loaded with container images.
 A container image is a static file that contains executable code to run a process on IT infrastructure.
 There are container images for different use cases such as databases, web servers, operating systems, and more.
 Container image repositories are public access points for container images, which makes them available to developers who can load a container with these images.